 Vice President

-Moorpark College has agreed to cooperate actively with CSU Channel Islands
+Moorpark College has formally agreed to cooperate actively with CSU Channel Islands to increase the success of our transfer students.

+The first joint project is a meeting at Moorpark where faculty from both institutions will be encouraged to come together by discipline to discuss transfer success, proposed for Friday, April 11.

-By March, after Flex week, we Please get the word out to your departments to find interested faculty.
+By March, after Flex week, we will have an agenda for this event.
+Please get the word out to your departments to find interested faculty.

-CSUCI is in applying for a e grant Moorpark Collegetheir #1 feeder for transfers.
+CSUCI is also interested in applying for a cooperative grant with Moorpark College, under Title V funds for Hispanic Serving Institutions, as we are their #1 feeder for transfers.

-e need to come up with our top ideas that would increase transferaculty development, institutional research, and interdisciplinary courses are all topics for discussion.
+For this purpose Moorpark e needs to come up with our top ideas that would increase transfer, faculty development, institutional research, and interdisciplinary courses are all topics for discussion.

 Lead deans are Inajane Nicklas and Amanuel Gebru, with lead faculty Beth Gillis-Smith and Nenagh Brown.